 In Fig.~\ref{fig: interpretability}A and B, we list feature names for the features with highest diagonal AGOP entries (darker shades of red indicate higher values).
-In all cases, we find that AGOP identified sensible features for prediction.
-For the California housing dataset, xRFM identified longitude, or east-west location, as the most important feature for predicting the average price of a house.
+In all cases, we find that AGOP identifies sensible features for prediction.
+For the California housing dataset, xRFM identifies longitude, or east-west location, as the most important feature for predicting the average price of a house.
 Given that beach fronts (and major cities) in California are typically located to the west, the importance of house longitude is consistent with the hypothesis that homes closer to the beach are more expensive on average.
-For the Covertype prediction dataset, the example AGOP from a leaf RFM model showed that elevation, distance to roadways, and distance to firepoints were the most important features.
-This finding is consistent with the hypothesis that different elevations have different climates which significantly affect viability of tree species, and that fires / roadways can select for tree types that are fire-adapted or have avoided human logging.
-For the taxi tipping dataset, we observed that leaf RFMs identified varying local features.
-For example, one leaf RFM AGOP (denoted Taxi Tipping 1 in Fig.~\ref{fig: interpretability}B) selected pickup location as an important feature, while this feature was less important for a different leaf RFM AGOP (Taxi Tipping 3).
-Furthermore, fare code and the MTA tax have varying feature relationships at each leaf: in leaf RFM 1 and 2, the fare code and MTA tax had neutral or synergistic effects on the prediction value, while for leaf RFM 3, increasing fare code had the opposite effect on prediction as increasing MTA tax (shown as a blue square in Fig.~\ref{fig: interpretability}B).
+For the Covertype prediction dataset, the example AGOP from a leaf RFM shows that elevation, distance to roadways, and distance to firepoints are the most important features.
+This finding is consistent with the hypothesis that elevations with different climates and the existence of fires / roadways can significantly affect viability of different tree species.
+For the taxi tipping dataset, we observe that leaf RFMs identify varying local features.
+For example, one leaf RFM (denoted Taxi Tipping 1 in Fig.~\ref{fig: interpretability}B) selected pickup location as an important feature, while this feature was less important for a different leaf RFM (Taxi Tipping 3).
+Furthermore, fare code and the MTA tax have varying feature relationships at each leaf: in leaf RFM 1 and 2, the fare code and MTA tax has neutral or synergistic effects on the prediction value, while for leaf RFM 3, increasing fare code has the opposite effect on prediction as increasing MTA tax (shown as a blue square in Fig.~\ref{fig: interpretability}B).

-For the breast cancer dataset, the most important feature found by xRFM was the average number of concave points in the biopsy image, which has been shown to be a significant indicator of malignancy \citep{narasimha2013significance}.
-When examining the top eigenvector of the AGOP, we find that standard error in the compactness measurements of cell nuclei is the feature with highest importance that has an opposite effect on the malignancy label as concavity (Fig.~\ref{fig: interpretability}C).
-This finding suggests that benign cells have less uniform compactness than malignant cells.
+For the breast cancer dataset, the most important feature found by xRFM is the mean number of concave points in the biopsy image, which has been shown to be a significant indicator of malignancy \citep{narasimha2013significance}.
+When examining the top eigenvector of the AGOP, we find that standard error in the compactness measurements of cell nuclei is the feature with highest importance and has an opposite effect on malignancy as concavity (Fig.~\ref{fig: interpretability}C).
+Our method suggests that benign cells have less uniform compactness than malignant cells.